duydangnguyendkt/fairmint-issues/README.md

-# life
+# Fairmint-issues
-life of Dang
+The repository of issue tickets to handle for fairmint